 If you engage a property agent to help you sell your house, you’ll have to pay them a commission.
 While there’s no set rate, the widely accepted rate for selling an HDB resale flat is 2% of the selling price.

-This may or may not be sufficient to finance your next home purchase and/or fulfil other objectives for selling the house.
+This may or may not be sufficient to finance the cash portion of the downpayment of your next home purchase and/or fulfil other objectives for selling the house.

-IMPORTANT: For those who are aged 55 or above…
+IMPORTANT: For those who are aged 55 and above…

-If you’re 55 years old in 2022, your Full Retirement Sum will stand at S$192,000.
-If the combined balances of your CPF OA and Special Account fall below this threshold, the amount refunded to your CPF OA from the sale of your house will automatically go into your Retirement Account.
+If you’re 55 years old in 2023, your Full Retirement Sum (FRS) will stand at S$198,800.
+If the combined balances of your CPF OA and Special Account (SA) fall below this threshold, the amount refunded to your CPF OA from the sale of your house will automatically go into your Retirement Account to meet the FRS.
+Any balance amount will remain in your CPF OA and/or SA.

 Note that if you are still working, contributions to your CPF OA can still be used to pay for your outstanding home loan.
 This is even if you don’t meet the Full Retirement Sum.